Beyond our skyscrapers and shopping malls, the food self-sufficiency movement has taken root in our backyard!

 And with their halal-certified poultry range, Kee Song is truly a brand that every household can rely on—a guardian of healthy living!

-With the ocean surrounding us, of course we’ll have “seafood” everywhere!
+With the ocean surrounding us, of course we’ll “sea” food everywhere!
 Having learnt the techniques honed by traditional fish farmers for decades, The Fish Farmer has grown to build over 100 caged long nets along sheltered walkways.
 Fish require space to swim and exercise with the tides and current, absorbing the natural nutrients and sea environment with time to grow fully to fillet and plate size.
-This process takes around 1 and over 2 years respectively, and is done without the use of growth enhancements and the strictest adherence to food safety regulations set out by the Singapore government.
+This process takes roughly one and two years respectively, and is done without the use of growth enhancements and the strictest adherence to food safety regulations set out by the Singapore government.

 We have two leading producers of local eggs — Chew’s Agriculture and N&N. As the pioneer of enriched eggs in Singapore, the former is one of the largest modern layer farms in Singapore.
 Its newly developed eco-conscious and climate-controlled poultry houses can even improve air quality and reduce risk of disease contamination.

-Chew’s Agriculture collects each tray of Omega 6 Fresh Eggs ($3.25 for 1) from hens that are cared for using the highest scientific standards.
+Chew’s Agriculture collects each tray of Omega 6 Fresh Eggs ($3.25) from hens that are cared for using the highest scientific standards.
 If you don’t take our word for it, take theirs — especially when they’re the only US Humane Farm Animal Care (HFAC) certified farm in Singapore!

 Similarly, N&N make their Halal-certified fresh eggs and pasteurised egg products through humane and eco-friendly practices.
 The luscious, creamy golden yolk of its oh-so-popular Triangel Freshness Eggs ($2.85 for 1) and more, are results of carotenoids found in the corn-rich diet food fed to their hens.
 From the way their hens eat and live to food processing, stringent ISO-22000 standards are in place to ensure optimal quality and food safety from their farm to your table!

 Sowing the seeds (well, spores) for the future of pesticide-free fresh producers is Kin Yan Farm.
 Growing pesticide-free mushrooms is still no straightforward task to upkeep — and Kin Yan Farm’s farmers can attest to that.
-Their mushrooms can take between 7 to 28 days to grow and harvest depending on variety, and this can be challenging to maintain in land-scarce Singapore.
-But they overcame all the odds to become Singapore’s largest commercial mushroom & wheatgrass farm continually producing the mushrooms you love, as varieties like black fungus are crunchier in texture compared to their imported counterparts.
+Their mushrooms can take up till 28 days to grow and harvest depending on variety, and this can be challenging to maintain in land-scarce Singapore.
+But they overcame all the odds to become Singapore’s largest commercial mushroom and wheatgrass farm continually producing the mushrooms you love, as varieties like black fungus are crunchier in texture compared to their imported counterparts.